 Last month after one hangover too many I took the decision that it was time for a break from alcohol.
 It’s now been just under a month and tomorrow marks the end of my detox so I thought it time to have a look at the results.

 I had two main aims when I decided to take a break from booze.
-The first goal was to feel a little better and physically healthier in the morning whilst the second was purely psychological, I was determined to prove to myself that I had the willpower to succeed.
+The first goal was to feel a little better and physically healthier in the morning as I’m getting closer to 40 and need to look after myself far better.
+The second was purely psychological, I was determined to prove to myself that I had the willpower to succeed.

 The latter was certainly a success.
 I did not break and in reality I rarely struggled.
 There were a few tough days early on after our Covid scare and some rough times with an ill son but I stuck to my promise and stayed away from the fridge.